reegis/deflex/docs/input_data.rst

 ``key:`` 'commodity sources', ``value:`` `pandas.DataFrame() <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_

-This sheet requires data fromm all the commodities used in the scenario.
+This sheet requires data from all the commodities used in the scenario.
 The data can be provided either supra-regional under DE, regional under DEXX or as a combination of both, where some commodities are global and some are regional.
-Regionalised commodities are specially useful for commodities with an annual limit, for example bioenergy.
+Regionalised commodities are especially useful for commodities with an annual limit, for example bioenergy.

 +------+-----------+---------------+------------------+--------------------+